Chia-Network/cadt/README.md

 sudo apt-get install climate-warehouse
 ```

+5. Setup [systemd init file](#systemd-init-script) and ensure the Climate Warehouse application is running.
+Alternatively, run the Climate Warehouse binary from the command line with `/opt/climate-warehouse/climate-warehouse`

+6. [Configure Climate Warehouse](#configuration).
+Restart Climate Warehouse (`systemctl restart climate-warehouse` if using systemd) after any change to the config.yaml file

 #### Systemd Init Script

 If running Climate Warehouse full-time on a machine, Systemd is a convenient way to manage the state of the application and ensure it starts at boot.
 A [template for creating a Systemd file for Climate Warehouse can be found in the open source Chia Ansible roles](https://github.com/Chia-Network/ansible-roles/blob/main/cadt/templates/cadt.service.j2).
-Copy this template to `/etc/systemd/system/cadt.service` (or `climate-warehouse.service` if you prefer) and follow the comments in the file to configure it for your use-case.
-Once configured, do `sudo systemctl daemon-reload` for systemd to see the new file (do the `daemon-reload` command every time a change is made to the `.service` file).
-Doing `sudo systemctl start cadt` will start Climate Warehouse and `sudo systemctl enable cadt` will set it to start at boot.
-To view the logs, do `sudo journalctl -u cadt` (add the `-f` flag to monitor the log real-time).
+Follow these steps to modify the template and start Climate Warehouse with systemd:

+1. Download systemd template `curl https://raw.githubusercontent.com/Chia-Network/ansible-roles/main/cadt/templates/cadt.service.j2 -o /etc/systemd/system/climate-warehouse.service`

+2. Edit `/etc/systemd/system/climate-warehouse.service` and do the following (these instructions are in the template comments as well):

+    * If not using systemd to control your Chia installation, remove lines 12-15 (all the `Requires` and `After` lines)
+    * Set your `CHIA_ROOT` for the `Environment`, replacing `{{ chia_root }} with the path to your `CHIA_ROOT` directory (see comments in template)
+    * Change the `ExecStart` value to match the path to your climate-warehouse executable (`/opt/climate-warehouse/climate-warehouse` if installed from `apt`)
+    * Change the `User` and `Group` to be the Linux user that is running the Chia services

+3.  `sudo systemctl daemon-reload` to update systemd with the latest changes.
+Do this every time you make a change to the `climate-warehouse.service` file

+4.  `sudo systemctl start climate-warehouse` to start the Climate Warehouse application

+5.  `sudo journalctl -u climate-warehouse` to view the logs

+6.  `sudo systemctl status climate-warehouse` to ensure Climate Warehouse is running successfully (Look for `Active: active (running)`)

+7.  `sudo systemctl enable climate-warehouse` to set Climate Warehouse to run at boot

 ### Installation from Source

-#### Prerequisites

-​
 You'll need:
 ​
 - Git
 - [nvm](https://github.com/nvm-sh/nvm) - This app uses `nvm` to align node versions across development, CI and production.
 If you're working on Windows you should consider [nvm-windows](https://github.com/coreybutler/nvm-windows)